coppertop-bones/bones-kernel/docs/cheatsheets/bones lang - cheatsheet.md

 "hello", `there :(a,b)  // binds the text "hello" to a and the symbol `there to b
 ```

+Conceptual, if we imagine that the storage for a value is a matchbox, then a name is bound to a matchbox that contains
+a value and rebinding the name means referring to a different matchbox that contains another value, rather than
+replacing the value stored in the matchbox.
+Under the hood this is done efficiently but in such a way that the
+conceptual is not violated.

+A agent name is also bound to the matchbox but we may change the contents of the matchbox, mutate the value.

 ### SCOPES
-In bones we have global scope (which could be backed by disk similarly to q/kdb), module scope, contextual scope and
+In bones, we have global scope (which could be backed by disk similarly to q/kdb), module scope, contextual scope and
 local scope.
 Functions create their own local scope.
-Blocks share the scope of their parents and can rebind parents'
+Blocks also create their own local scope but also share the scope
-variable names, but new variable names are only visible in the block itself and not to parents.
+of their parents and can rebind parents' names.
+New names are only visible in the block's scope and not to any parent.

-Children may see but not rebind a parents function names though can extend them by overloading.
-Children may not see
+Child functions may see but not rebind a parents function-names though can extend them by overloading.
+Child functions
-parents' variable names though it is easy to implicitly add a direct parent's variable name as a parameter.
+may not see parents' value / agent names, though it is easy to implicitly add a direct parent's value / agent name as
+a parameter.

 This scoping style means we don't have closures and don't seem to need monads, thus simplifying the language for the
 intended target audience.